dapr/community/community-membership.md

 - May approve code contributions for acceptance
 - Inactivity for more than 3 months leads to a removal vote by other maintainers/approvers and not an automatic removal

-## Maintainer
+## Core-Maintainer

-Maintainers are the technical authority for a subproject in the Dapr org.
+Core-Maintainers are the technical authority for a subproject in the Dapr org.
 They *MUST* have demonstrated both good judgement and responsibility towards the health of that subproject.
-Maintainers *MUST* set technical direction and make or approve design decisions for their subproject - either directly or through delegation of these responsibilities.
+Core Maintainers *MUST* set technical direction and make or approve design decisions for their subproject - either directly or through delegation of these responsibilities.

 Defined by: GitHub organization ownership, permissions and entry in `CODEOWNERS` files.